Looking for something?

 • Do not try to restrain your child’s movements or rouse them from the seizure

-When a tonic seizure stops, your child will usually take a deep breath and their colour will return to normal.
-If they want to sleep after a seizure, let them and recover in their own time.
+When a tonic-clonic seizure stops, your child will usually take a deep breath and their colour will return to normal.
+If they want to sleep after a seizure, let them.
+They will recover in their own time.

 Information: